marlens123/autoSAM_pond_segmentation/README.md

 ## Further Reference
 [1] Kanzow, Thorsten (2023).
 The Expedition PS131 of the Research Vessel POLARSTERN to the Fram Strait in 2022.
 Ed. by Horst Bornemann and Susan Amir Sawadkuhi.
 Bremerhaven.
 DOI: 10.57738/BzPM\_0770\_2023.

-This repo is based on my work as a student assistant in the [Remote Sensing of Polar Regions group](https://seaice.uni-bremen.de/research-group/), University of Bremen under the supervision of Dr. Gunnar Spreen.

-**Contact**: mareil@uni-osnabrueck.de